abena19/CAPSTONE/README.md

 * Trending locations/ dorm room walls
 * User can customise dorm room wall based on predetermined templates/ or toggle picture arrangements
 * User can view a history of their walls
-* Create statuses to disappear within 24 hours (initially a small button on profile on MVP)
+* Create statuses to disappear within 24 hours
-* Archive chat, and walls
 * User can tap on wall components for details

 ### 2. Screen Archetypes

 * Login Screen
    * User can login
-       * Google, FB, email
+       * FB, email
 * Registration Screen
    * User can create a new account
    * Create preferences, interests

 * Home page
     * User can view home feed, other walls
-    * User can share with friends, like and follow other wall accounts
+    * User can view, like or follow other wall accounts

 * Profile page
     * User can view profile page with username, followers (not based on counts), wall interaction level from other people